top of page

 The car park is a wide country lane, two disabled bays are marked out - but be careful how you position your vehicle as people park close together.

-The road is ok for wheelchairs etc - once in the actual reserve then the path is grassed - a few tree roots, a few rather bumpy bits -largely due to the activities of rabbits etc. All gates are wide, no stiles.
+The road is ok for wheelchairs etc a few bumps and its dusty when dry- once in the actual reserve then the path is well made and wide - a few tree roots, a few rather bumpy bits -largely due to the activities of rabbits etc.

 Facilities on site:

-The site is free to visit. there are two disabled toilets onsite - the key is available from the mobile canteen that operates most days, generally closing at 2;30pm.
+The site is free to visit. there are two disabled toilets onsite - the key is available from the mobile canteen that operates most days.
 The reserve is open but check on what time the gate is to be locked - it will state a time on the gate.
 You can access the site when the gate is locked using the bridleway access but if you are staying after the gates get locked and your vehicle is locked in- well you will be stuck.
 Dogs are not allowed onto the actual nature reserve unless its an accredited guide or assistance dog in a service jacket

 Route: